Get,

 • Around the 33rd week of pregnancy: 35.3 °C to 37.3 °C (95.5 – 99.1 °F)

-It is very important to understand the symptoms that indicate an uneasy state of the body, these include burning sensation in the eyes, ulcers, indigestion, constipation, sleeplessness, acidity, or maybe some may even observe rapid heart rate.
+It is important to understand the symptoms that indicate the body is under stress or discomfort.
+These may include burning sensation in the eyes, mouth ulcers, indigestion, constipation, sleeplessness, acidity, and some may even experience rapid heart rate.

 Foods To Reduce Body Heat Naturally

-Let’s understand the top 10 foods to help reduce body heat and enjoy the summer season without any hazardous effects:
+Let’s understand the top 10 foods to help reduce body heat and enjoy the summer season:

 1. Coconut Water

 The best drink during summers.
-Coconut water naturally has cooling properties that can help fight you against this year’s scorching summer.
-It can hydrate your body and thus balances the temperature-generating electrolytes naturally.
-Coconut water due to its malai content as we say is always sweet.
-You can drink the water and apply the left-out malai on your face, to give a cooling effect to your face.
+Coconut water has cooling properties that can help with the scorching summer months.
+It has electrolytes which can help keep the body hydrated and regulate body temperature.
+Coconut water is naturally sweet and is often enhanced by its malai content (tender coconut flesh).
+You can drink the water and apply the left-out malai on the face, to give a cooling effect on the skin5.

 This healthy drink contains essential probiotics, vitamins, and minerals to keep our bodies cool even in extreme heat.
-Drinking buttermilk daily or maybe twice a day can help to cool down your body.
-Try drinking a glass of cold buttermilk to restore your energy and naturally cool your body.
+Drinking buttermilk daily or maybe twice a day can help to cool down the body5.

 Dr. Smita Barode, B.A.M.S, M.S.